ruuvi/ruuvitag_fw/README.md

 BSP folder contains "Board Service Packages" which provide abstraction and portability between different boards.
 If you're interested in creating a custom board, create a custom board header file such as "ruuvitag_b3.h" and add your board header file to "custom_boards.h".

 Builds folder contains compiled hexes of applications and bootloader, as well as distribution packages signed with Ruuvi's open private key.
+Builds are sorted by SDK, SDK11 uses softdevice 2 and SDK12 uses softdevice 3.
+README tells what those packages are expected to do.

 Drivers folder contains the peripheral drivers such as a driver for SPI as well as drives for sensors on PCB.